pustotnik/zenmake/README.rst

 - Easy to use and flexible build config as python (.py) or as yaml file.
 - Distribution as zip application or as system package (pip).
 - Automatic build order and dependencies.
-(Thanks to Waf)
 - Automatic reconfiguring: no need to run command 'configure'.
 - Compiler autodetection.
-(Thanks to Waf)
 - Building and running functional/unit tests including an ability to build and run tests only on changes.
 - Running custom scripts during a build phase.